K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 4. Check the newly created Build Job from the Pipeline details page.
 ![059]

-***※ Creating a Build Job can only be done by administrator and authorized contributors of pipeline.***
+***※ Creating a Build Job can only be done by the administrator and authorized contributors of the pipeline.***

 ###### <div id='3-2-2-4-2-2'/> 3.2.2.4.2.2.
 Check/ Modify Build Job Configuration
 1. Click the “Configuration” icon of the created Build Job.<br>
 ![060]
 2. Go to the configuration details page and look up the configuration information saved when creating.
 ![061]
-3. When modifying, re-enter the information to modify in each input form and click "Save" button.
+3. When modifying, re-enter the information to modify in each input form and click the "Save" button.
 ![062]
 4. Go to the configuration detail page and check the modified information.
 ![063]